 Recently, there has been a great deal of scientific study on the effects of long-term marijuana use.
 Previous to this time, little was confirmed about the consequences of smoking pot over a long period of time, but now we are beginning to get a clearer picture of the negative effects associated with years of marijuana use.
+Here are the long-term effects of marijuana use.

 A high-risk of cancer